wonderful views directly on the rock wall

 Via Ferratas "Quarzit Wand Burg Laudeck" - Ladis

 Test your climbing skills in Ladis!
-The rocks of crystalline slate, on which the Laudeck castle thrones spectacularly, provide perfect conditions for adventurous days “on the rocks”.
+The rocks of crystalline slate, on which the Laudeck castle sits triumphantly, provide perfect conditions for adventurous days “on the rocks.”
 The via ferratas “Quarzit Wand Burg Laudeck" offer three short but exciting routes for all fans of the climbing sport: „Via Claudia Augusta“ (blue), „Pons Laudes Steig“(red) und „Laudecksteig“(black).
 The routes range in difficulty from A to D. All routes end directly next to Gasthof Rauth-Hof.
 It is a perfect place to stop for a bite to eat or a drink and enjoy the stunning view after the ascent.
 Breath-taking views of the Inntal valley await all climbers.
 Furthermore, the view of the mountains on the opposite side of the valley, including the Berneck castle, and the Kaunertal valley is a thrilling sight for any climber.

 Via Claudia Augusta (blue)